 In this section, you explored some of the functionality of the SpotIQ page.
 You learned that SpotIQ combines columns in your data to look for three categories of insights:

-In the next section, you’ll learn how to schedule SpotIQ to deliver insights on a regular basis.
+In the next section, learn how to schedule SpotIQ to regularly deliver insights.